Gnurdle/workshop-docs/Pages/2-basics.md

 (true false true false true false true false true false)
 ```

-**filter** takes a function, and a container, and yields a new container which only contains elements for which the function returns a truthy result (usually called predicates).
+**filter** takes a function, and a container, and yields a new container which only contains elements for which the function returns a truthy result.
+Functions like that are 'predicates' and often end with '?'.

 ```Clojure
 user> (filter even? (range 10))